vsb-js/.github/profile/README.md

   - You can get 5 points for all the tasks in the README
   - You can get 1 extra point for taks marked as BONUS
   - Due Oct 18, 2023, 14:43 CEST

+- 05 NodeJS ORM
+  - Assigment TODO
+  - You can get 5 points for all the tasks in the README

 #### Labs evaluation